Check Out Karan Dwivedi's LinkedIn Stats (Last 30 Days)

 Karan Dwivedi

-Security Engineering Leader at Google | Upskilling cyber professionals by providing the “missing” cybersecurity training
+Security Engineering @ Google | Upskilling cyber professionals by providing the “missing” cybersecurity training

 Your expertise expires faster than your morning coffee gets cold.
 Here is how to avoid the "expert" trap in cybersecurity: Stay curious instead of claiming you know everything.
 Because expertise isn't about having all the answers.
 It's about asking better questions.
 I see seasoned professionals get stuck in their ways.
 Same tools.
 Same approaches.
 Same thinking patterns.
 When junior engineers ask, "Why do we do it this way?"
 They respond, "Because that's how we've always done it."
 That's dangerous.
 Why?
 Because I've watched brilliant security professionals become irrelevant overnight when new attack vectors emerged.
 They stopped learning and started defending their methods instead of improving them.
 I've been there myself.
 Most experienced professionals think their years of experience protect them from change.
 That's backward.
 Stay hungry.
 Stay learning.
 The moment you think you've mastered cybersecurity is the moment attackers start winning.
 In cybersecurity, the only constant is change.
 Your expertise expires faster than your morning coffee gets cold.